ElementsProject/lightning/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests have been added or modified to reflect the changes.
 - [ ] Documentation has been reviewed and updated as needed.
 - [ ] Related issues have been listed and linked, including any that this PR closes.
+- [ ] *Important* All PRs must consider how to reverse any persistent changes for `tools/lightning-downgrade`